Replacing functors with enriched ones: Linear functors

 We wish to show that strictly multilinear functors $\Cin_*^{\wedge n} \to \modN$ are equivalent to spectral functors $\Cin^{\otimes n} \to \modN$.
-However, care has to be taken, since the tensor product of two hom-objects of $\Cin$ might not be the derived tensor product.\footnote{To the author's knowledge, the question of whether the tensor product of orthogonal spectra is fully homotopical or not is open (cf.\ \cite[Question 1.5]{SagaveSchwede2021Convolution}).
+However, one has to be careful since the tensor product of two hom-objects of $\Cin$ might not be the derived tensor product, hence $\Cin^{\otimes n}$ might have the wrong homotopy type.\footnote{To the author's knowledge, the question of whether the tensor product of orthogonal spectra is fully homotopical or not is open (cf.\ \cite[Question 1.5]{SagaveSchwede2021Convolution}).
 If it were fully homotopical, then this section could be significantly simplified.} For that reason, we need to work with a cofibrant replacement $\wh \Cin$ of $\Cin$ and consider spectral functors $\wh \Cin^{\otimes n} \to \modN$ instead.

-Throughout the rest of this section, fix a good spectral model category $\modN$ and a small spectral category $\Cin$ that admits cotensors by $\SSS^{-1}$ and whose underlying $\Top_*$-category $\Cin_*$ has nondegenerately based hom-spaces.
-Moreover, fix a cofibrant replacement $\wh \Cin \trivfibarrow \Cin$ in the sense of \Cref{lemma:CofibrantReplacementOfCategories}.
+Throughout the rest of this section, we fix a cofibrant replacement $q \colon \wh \Cin \trivfibarrow \Cin$ in the sense of \Cref{lemma:CofibrantReplacementOfCategories}.
+On underlying $\Top_*$-categories, we obtain a weak equivalence $p \colon \wh \Cin_* \to \Cin_*$ of $\Top_*$-categories whose hom-spaces are nondegenerately based, so by the goodness of $\modN$, we obtain a Quillen equivalence

-The characterization given in \Cref{lemma:CriterionStrictLinearity} extends to the case of multifunctors, the proof of which we leave to the reader.
-Let $p$ denote the equivalence $\wh \Cin_*^{\wedge n} \wearrow \Cin_*^{\wedge n}$.